 The Upper School curriculum is focused on active learning in an atmosphere of respect for knowledge and emphasis on guided inquiry.
 In all disciplines, students are encouraged to learn content in the context of big picture trends, theories and criticisms.
 Students and teachers work as partners in the educational process.
 There is considerable flexibility in the schedules of most juniors and seniors.
 Elective options encourage students to begin to take classes reflecting their individual interests rather than requirements.

 Outstanding juniors and seniors are encouraged to take college courses for credit (and for free) at the University of the South, one of the country's top liberal arts colleges.
 SAS students learn to hold their own and excel in a college setting with college-aged classmates.
 Students learn to balance a college course workload and to communicate with college professors before getting to college.
-Approximately twenty percent of the senior class will graduate with college credit.
+In recent years, 32% of the senior class has graduated with college credit.

 English 11/12 Options

 In the junior and senior years, students choose from a variety of English course options.